 Consumer e-mail lists are the best way to create targeted photography Facebook ads, receive higher conversations, and increase your ROI.
 Investing in a highly targeted consumer e-mail list from a credible data provider is the most effective strategy to target photographers on Facebook.

-At Influencers Club, one of the main services is an Instagram data provider that can help you target photographers on Facebook with a super-targeted list of e-mail addresses.
+At Influencers Club, one of the main services is providing data from social media that can help you target photographers on Facebook with a super-targeted list of e-mail addresses.

 What’s our strategy?